ktorio/ktor-samples/mvc-web/README.md

-# MVC application for Ktor
+# MVC application with Ktor Server

 An application for adding and removing wishes to wishlist that uses Freemarker templates and Exposed.